schepal/crypto_vol_arb/README.md

 """-33.695 % price differential between FTX MOVE and similar Deribit straddle"""
 ```
-Below we can manually see how to assess trading opportunity.
+Below we can manually see how to assess the trading opportunity.

 ### Deribit Options Chain
 ![](/screenshots/deribit_screenshot.png)